 You should make sure you have the following installed with the most recent version on your computer:

 Mac Users: Important!
 (Update: 10/23/12)

-If you are experiencing problems downloading and converting with Evom, I recommend downloading and installing 3ivx MPEG-4, which is a video compression system and decoder.
+If you are experiencing problems downloading and converting, I recommend downloading and installing 3ivx MPEG-4, which is a video compression system and decoder.
 I’m not exactly sure why having on your computer helps, but for some reason it does.

 PC Users: Important!

 Make sure you have the latest version of the FFDShow MPEG-4 Video Decoder.
 (You can choose from any of the list of links as long as they have the most recent date.)

 Clip Converter “is a free online media conversion application, which allows you to reocord, convert and download nearly any audio or video URL to common formats.
 Currently supported services: YouTube (720p, 1080p, 4K), Vimeo and many more.”
 It works very well, though I was asked to install some software upon trying to convert the first time.
 I did not install the software, but was still able to download upon later attempts with no issues.

 Download Helper is a Firefox Plugin that allows users to download video and other media from just about any site.
 It can be tricky to get the converter to work (re: sometimes impossible) but when that fails you can use it on combination with other sites, such as Zamzar.
 See the below screencast to learn how to use the Download Helper Plugin (note that new downloads of Download Helper come with a converter option).